-13 VAC 5-63-130.
-Section 102.2.1 Invalidity of provisions.
-To the extent that any provisions of this code are in conflict with Chapter 6 of Title 36 of the Code of Virginia or in conflict with the scope of the USBC, those provisions are considered to be invalid to the extent of such conflict.
+C. Section 102.2.1 Invalidity of provisions.
+To the extent that any provisions of this code are in conflict with Chapter 6 (Section 36-97 et seq.) of Title 36 of the Code of Virginia or in conflict with the scope of the USBC, those provisions are considered to be invalid to the extent of such conflict.

-13 VAC 5-63-140.
-Section 102.3 Exemptions.
+D. Section 102.3 Exemptions.
 The following are exempt from this code:

-1. Equipment and related wiring installed by a provider of publicly regulated utility service or a franchised cable television operator and electrical equipment and related wiring used for radio, broadcast or cable television, telecommunications or information service transmission.
+- 1. Equipment and related wiring installed by a provider of publicly regulated utility service or a franchised cable television operator and electrical equipment and related wiring used for radio, broadcast or cable television, telecommunications or information service transmission.

-Such exempt equipment and wiring shall be under the ownership and control of the service provider or its affiliates and shall be located on either public rights of way or private property for which the service provider has rights of occupancy and entry; however, the structures, including their service equipment, housing or supporting such exempt equipment and wiring shall be subject to the USBC.
-The installation of equipment and wiring exempted by this section shall not create an unsafe condition prohibited by the USBC.

-- 2. Manufacturing and processing machines, including all of the following service equipment associated with the manufacturing or processing machines. - 2.1.
+[Such exempt The exemption shall apply only if under applicable federal and state law the ownership and control of the [equipment and wiring [shall be under the ownership and eontrol of is by] the service provider or its affiliates [and .
+Such exempt equipment and wiring] shall be located on either public rights of way or private property for which the service provider has rights of occupancy and entry; however, the structures, including their service equipment, housing or supporting such exempt equipment and wiring shall be subject to the USBC.
+The installation of equipment and wiring exempted by this section shall not create an unsafe condition prohibited by the USBC. - 2.
+Manufacturing and processing machines, including all of the following service equipment associated with the manufacturing or processing machines. - 2.1.
 Electrical equipment connected after the last disconnecting means. - 2.2.
-Plumbing piping and equipment connected after the last shutoff valve or backflow device and before the equipment drain trap. - 2.3.
+Plumbing piping and equipment connected after the last shutoff valve or backflow device and before the equipment drain trap.

+- 2.3.
 Gas piping and equipment connected after the outlet shutoff valve. - 3.
 Parking lots and sidewalks, which are not part of an accessible route. - 4.
-Recreational equipment such as swing sets, sliding boards, climbing bars, jungle gyms, skateboard ramps, and similar equipment when such equipment is not regulated by the VADR.

-- 5. Industrialized buildings; except, the applicable requirements of this code affecting site preparation, footings, foundations, proper anchoring and utility connections of the unit remain in full force and effect, including requirements for issuing permits and certificates of occupancy. - 6.
-Manufactured homes; except, the applicable requirements of this code affecting site preparation, skirting installation, footings, foundations, proper anchoring and utility connections of the manufactured home remain in full force and effect, including requirements for issuing permits and certificates of occupancy. - 7.
-Farm buildings and structures, except for a building or a portion of a building located on a farm that is operated as a restaurant as defined in Section 35.1-1 of the Code of Virginia and licensed as such by the Virginia Board of Health pursuant to Chapter 2 (Section 35.1-11 et. seq.) of Title 35.1 of the Code of Virginia.
+Recreational equipment such as swing sets, sliding boards, climbing bars, jungle gyms, skateboard ramps, and similar equipment when such equipment is not regulated by the VADR. - 5.
+Industrialized buildings; except, the applicable requirements of this code affecting site preparation, footings, foundations, proper anchoring and utility connections of the unit remain in full force and effect, including requirements for issuing permits and certificates of occupancy. - 6.
+Manufactured homes, except the applicable requirements of this code affecting site preparation, skirting installation, footings, foundations, proper anchoring and utility connections of the manufactured home remain in full force and effect, including requirements for issuing permits and certificates of occupancy. - 7.
+Farm buildings and structures, except for a building or a portion of a building located on a farm that is operated as a restaurant as defined in Section 35.1-1 of the Code of Virginia and licensed as such by the Virginia Board of Health pursuant to Chapter 2 (Section 35.1-11)

+et. seq.) of Title 35.1 of the Code of Virginia.
 However, farm buildings and structures lying within a flood plain or in a mudslide-prone area shall be subject to flood-proofing regulations or mudslide regulations, as applicable.

-13 VAC 5-63-150.
+13 VAC 5-63-30.
 Section 103 Application of Code.

-13 VAC 5-63-160.
-Section 103.1 General.
+A. Section 103.1 General.
 In accordance with Section 36-99 of the Code of Virginia, the USBC shall prescribe building regulations to be complied with in the construction and rehabilitation of buildings and structures, and the equipment therein.